abhiramkothapalli/Octave/README.txt

-Generative music using genetic algorithms
+Octave: A Generative Music Engine using Genetic Algorithms and Markov Matrices

 This repository contains the source code, sound samples, and the report.